JacKeTUs/universal-pidff/docs/SIGNING.md

 # Signing

 ## Signing module for SecureBoot
-Latest kernels forbid loading custom kernel modules into the system with SecureBoot enabled.
+Latest kernels forbid loading unsigned custom kernel modules into the system with SecureBoot enabled.

 For SecureBoot enabled system you have a choice:
 1. Disable SecureBoot in your UEFI/BIOS